Glamping in British Columbia

 Canadian Rocky Mountains, Crystal Mountain

-Glamping for 8 people, with balcony and lake view, child-friendly
+Glamping for 8 people, with lake view and balcony, child-friendly

 Free cancellation